Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Analysis of WSP Solution Approaches

-The above is sufficient to show that a PB solver based on standard branch-and-propagate methods has the potential to solve the PBPB formulation in FPT time.
-Furthermore, the `potential' might well be achieved in practice, as branching on the $M$ variables may well be preferred due to the branch-selection heuristics within standard solvers; see the argument at the end of Section~\ref{sec:branching-strategies}, and also note that in the PBPB formulation each individual $M$ variable tends to occur in more constraints than the individual $x$ variables.
-Specifically, from the PB formulation each individual $x_{su}$ variable will occur in just $O(k)$ constraints; whereas each individual $M_{s1,s2}$ variable will occur in $O(n)$ constraints.
+This proposition is sufficient to show that a PB solver based on standard branch-and-propagate methods has the potential to solve the PBPB formulation in FPT time.
 However, Proposition~\ref{thm:PB-is-FPT} effectively shows that an unbalanced bipartite matching problem (with parts of size $O(k)$ and $O(n)$, respectively) can be solved by a PB solver in time polynomial in $n$ and exponential in $k$, whereas we know that the Hungarian method is polynomial in both $n$ and $k$.
 Although we have not observed difficult matching problems in our experiments with WSP algorithms, it is still natural to discuss the worst case, and consider what are the potential limitations of the PB approach.
-For this we will switch to a ``proof theory'' perspective and ask about the sizes of the proofs of unsatisfiability available within the PB representation (note that a proof of satisfiability of the matching problem is trivial in the sense that ii is just the verification of a given witness).
+For this we will switch to a ``proof theory'' perspective and ask about the sizes of the proofs of unsatisfiability available within the PB representation (note that a proof of satisfiability of the matching problem is trivial in the sense that it is just the verification of a given witness).